-Locals – particularly the older ones – tend to not do a whole lot to help fight this image.
-They’ll recall an isolated shooting that occurred downtown and, in their minds, downtown Jax is forever known as “the place you go to get shot.”
+Many locals – particularly the older ones – tend to not do a whole lot to help fight this image.
+They’ll recall a shooting that occurred downtown years ago and then, in their minds, downtown Jax is forever known as “the place you go to get shot.”
 Similar issues of prejudice have plagued historic neighborhoods like Murray Hill and Springfield.

 Ironically, the ones who complain the loudest about crime in Jax are usually those who never leave the suburbs.